Germany starts COVID testing drive in bid to end lockdown | DW | 04.03.2021

 "A rapid test is not a short-term free pass to take part in public life," Tobias Kurth, the director of the Institute for Public Health at Berlin's Charite hospital, wrote on Twitter in February.

-Rapid tests, whether for home or official use, also suffer from a lack of standards.
-Germany's Paul Ehrlich Institute for vaccines and biomedicine has developed minimum criteria for test manufacturers to follow, but they are guidelines, not requirements.
+There is so far a lack of standards to regulate rapid tests, whether for home or official use.
+Germany's Paul Ehrlich Institute, the Federal Institute for Vaccines and Biomedicines, has developed minimum criteria for test manufacturers to follow, but they are guidelines, not requirements.
 Dozens of such tests are on the market; few have been independently assessed.

 That is slowly changing.
 Last week, Germany's Federal Institute for Drugs and Medical Devices (BfArM) published a list of home tests that have received special approval.
 Rapid tests will need to meet certain standards before the government pays for them.

-Despite the risk of false negatives, officials hope more rapid testing will catch more cases, leading to quicker isolation of those infected while allowing non-infected people to go on with their lives.
-Self-testing means positive cases are already isolated at home, although without an official follow-up test, those results will not automatically appear in the country's incidence rate as public health authorities would not know about them.
+Despite the risk of false negatives, officials are optimistic that increased rapid testing will catch more cases, leading to quicker isolation of infected people while allowing noninfected people to go on with their lives.
+Self-testing means that positive cases are already isolated at home, although, without an official follow-up test, those results will not automatically appear in the country's incidence rate, as public health authorities would not necessarily know about them.

 German health authorities have approved AstraZeneca's COVID vaccine for people aged 65 and older, going back on its earlier verdict.
 Initially it had argued it was not effective enough for the elderly.